esper-io/console_docs/docs/content-management/transfer.md

 You can append the path with the "forced/" keyword (example:"forced/storage/emulated/0/Esper/NewFolder/"), which will ask users permission for that directory (if the directory exists).
 On granting access, the files will be saved anywhere in internal storage, public directories, and removable storage.

 :::tip
-This feature is available in Esper Agent version v7.4.9751 and above.
+The ability to store files anywhere is available in Esper Agent version v7.4.9751 and above.
+Please reach out to ([Esper support](mailto:support@esper.io)) for this version.
 :::